gasparian/lsh-search-go/README.md

  - hashes search engine;

 For the first one - I'll use Go, since it's good for developing robust web-services and has opencv and [tensorflow bindings](https://syslog.ravelin.com/go-tensorflow-74d1101fab3f) to be able to work with images.
-As a scalable search index, I'll use distributed approximate nearest neighbors search engine [open-sourced by microsoft](https://github.com/microsoft/SPTAG).
+To create and use a search index, I'll use distributed approximate nearest neighbors search engine [open-sourced by microsoft](https://github.com/microsoft/SPTAG).